heiher/hev-socks5-tunnel/README.md

   address: 127.0.0.1

 #misc:
-   # null, stdout, stderr or file-path
+   # stdout, stderr or file-path
-#  log-file: null
+#  log-file: stderr
    # debug, info, warn or error
 #  log-level: warn
    # If present, run as a daemon with this pid file